Mediastinoscopy is a test that examines the mediastinum. This is the centre of your chest and area between your lungs. It contains:

-As you’re having a general anaesthetic you’ll need someone with you so they can take you home and stay with you overnight.
-Also for 24 hours after you shouldn’t drive, drink alcohol, operate heavy machinery or sign any legally binding documents.
+As you’re having a general anaesthetic you’ll need someone with you.
+This is so they can take you home and stay with you overnight.
+Also for 24 hours after having a general anaesthetic you shouldn’t:

-A mediastinoscopy is a very safe procedure but your nurse will tell you who to contact if you have any problems after your test.
+A mediastinoscopy is a very safe procedure.
+Your nurse will tell you who to contact if you have any problems after your test.
 Your doctors will make sure the benefits of having a mediastinoscopy outweigh any possible risks.

 There is a risk of bleeding from the wound, or inside the mediastinum.
 Contact your doctor if your wound starts to bleed, you have chest pain or if your breathing gets worse.

 You might need further surgery if your doctor thinks you have some bleeding in the mediastinum.

 Contact your doctor if your wound is red and feels hot.
 Let them know if you have a high temperature or feel feverish.
 You might need antibiotics to treat an infection.